 - Make sure your emergency information is also up to date on BearTracks

 - Emergency forms hold important medical information to assist in the event of an emergency situation.
 A copy is held in a secure envelope to brought out to the field to be opened during an emergency.
-A copy is also held at the university with the departmental contact (Rebecca Funk) in they need to get in touch with the participant’s emergency contacts.
+A copy is also held at the university with the departmental contact (Rebecca Funk) if they need to get in touch with the participant’s emergency contacts.

 - Waivers